Levels at ALPS

 You can spend a maximum of six 4-week sessions in one level.

 ALPS levels correspond to CEFR levels:

 What Level Will I Be?

 Your starting level is determined by a combination of placement tests:

 - An online placement test for listening, grammar, vocabulary, and reading

-- A speaking placement test on your first day
+- An individual speaking placement test

 Contact us for a free placement evaluation if you want to know your level!